Last Updated on April 28, 2023

 Since Pomeranians are such small dogs, they typically only consume about 50 pounds of food per year.
 Based on that, you can expect to spend about $50 to $90 per year on dog food alone.

-In addition, the price range for dog treats can be $40 to $240 per year, depending on how often you go through treats and which high-quality brands you purchase.
+In addition, the estimated range for dog treats can be $40 to $240 per year, depending on how often you go through treats and which high-quality brands you purchase.
+Read our guide to learn more about the Best Dog Food for Pomeranians.

 |Yearly Food Cost for Pomeranians||Range||Average Cost|